This page is from APP, the official source of professional practice for policing.

 A mass fatality incident occurring in the UK may involve nationals from outside the UK.
 Many other countries that are members of INTERPOL have DVI response capabilities.
 Requests are likely to be received by the UK government for deploying foreign national DVI teams in support of the UK response.
 Foreign national DVI responders will also be concerned with repatriating the deceased to their home country.

-All requests for deploying DVI teams into the UK should be referred to the FCO.
+All requests for deploying DVI teams into the UK should be referred to the FCDO.
 The UK government determines whether any request is appropriate.

 The UK DVI national coordinator should liaise with INTERPOL about the scale and nature of the requested deployments.